Leixlip: Athletics

-Le Chéile Athletic Club was founded in 2003 to offer the youth of Leixlip, and trains at their facility at the Leixlip Amenities Centre.
+Le Chéile Athletic Club was founded in 2003, and trains at their facility at the Leixlip Amenities Centre.

 Canoeing

-Salmon Leap Canoe Club founded in 1961 is located on the banks of Leixlip Lake.
+Salmon Leap Canoe Club, founded in 1961, is located on the banks of Leixlip Lake.
 The club won the Ribadesella trophy in 2017.
-One inspiration for the club was the international Liffey Descent canoe race from Straffan to Dublin, which passes through Leixlip and celebrated its 50th anniversary in 2009.

 Gaelic games

-Leixlip has two Gaelic Athletic Association clubs, Leixlip GAA founded in 1887 and Confey GAA founded recently in 1989.
+Leixlip has two Gaelic Athletic Association clubs: Leixlip GAA, founded in 1887, and Confey GAA, founded in 1989.

 Soccer

-There are currently three amateur football clubs, Confey FC, St. Catherine's Park, Leixlip United F.C.
-Leixlip Amenities Centre, Liffeybank FC St.Catherine's Park.
+There are three amateur football clubs: Confey F.C., St. Catherine's Park; Leixlip United F.C., Leixlip Amenities Centre; Liffeybank F.C., St. Catherine's Park.

-Confey FC play in the Leinster Senior League (men) and the Amateur League (over 35's).
-Leixlip United FC participate in Leinster Senior League (men), Amateur League (over 35's), Leinster Football League (men Under 20), Dublin & District Schoolboys/girls League (boys & girls), Eastern Women's Football League (women), Metropolitan Girls League (girls).
+Confey F.C. play in the Leinster Senior League (men) and the Amateur League (over 35's).
+Leixlip United F.C. participate in Leinster Senior League (men), Amateur League (over 35's), Leinster Football League (men Under 20), Dublin & District Schoolboys/girls League (boys & girls), Eastern Women's Football League (women), Metropolitan Girls League (girls).

-Liffeybank FC (called Leixlip Town 1995–2017) on the other hand participate in the Athletic Union League (men), Eastern Women's Football League (women), Metropolitan Girls League (girls) and the North Dublin Football League (boys).
+Liffeybank F.C. (called Leixlip Town 1995–2017) participate in the Athletic Union League (men), Eastern Women's Football League (women), Metropolitan Girls League (girls) and the North Dublin Football League (boys).

-Defunct football clubs in the town include Ormeau FC, Liffey Athletic, Barnhall Rovers, Liffey Park Hibernians (amalgamated with Leixlip Town 1999), Confey Celtic.

 Rugby

-Barnhall Rugby Football Club, a rugby union club, which competes in the All-Ireland League is also located on the outskirts of the town in Parsonstown.
+Barnhall Rugby Football Club, a rugby union club, which competes in the All-Ireland League, is located on the outskirts of the town in Parsonstown.

 Basketball

-Liffey Celtics Basketball Club is the local basketball club for girls aged 7–18, and boys aged 7–18.
-Liffey Celtics' underage basketball teams compete in the Dublin Area Board League and Cup competitions.
+Liffey Celtics Basketball Club is a local basketball club.
+The club's underage basketball teams compete in the Dublin Area Board League and Cup competitions.
 Training and home matches take place at the Leixlip Amenities Centre, Confey GAA hall, and Colaiste Cois Life (Lucan).
-The club has a senior women's team competing in the Basketball Ireland Premier League.
+The club also has a senior women's team competing in the Basketball Ireland Superleague and has won two National Cups, in 2019 and 2025.

-Fishing
+Other sports

-Leixlip has been the host to coarse fishing competitions due to the permanently pegged stretch of the Royal Canal.
+Leixlip has been host to coarse fishing competitions, using a permanently pegged stretch of the Royal Canal.
 The Leixlip stretch consists of 62 marked pegs and there is also the Confey stretch consisting of sixty pegs.

-The Rye river runs through Carton Demesne and through the Intel Ireland site.
-The Leixlip stretch is controlled by the Leixlip and District Angling Association.
+The Leixlip stretch of the Rye River is controlled by the Leixlip and District Angling Association.

-Golf, Pitch & Putt

-Golfing facilities are available at Elm Hall Golf Club on the Loughlinstown Road as well as two 18 hole pitch & putt courses.
+There are golfing facilities at Elm Hall Golf Club on the Loughlinstown Road and two 18 hole pitch and putt courses in the area.